Thursday, May 21, 2026

 The most efficient way to find gaps in your memorization: play a rated game and see what you forgot.
 Every deviation from your preparation is a position that needs more review.

-Manually finding these deviations is tedious — you have to compare your game move-by-move against your repertoire.
-ChessAtlas does this automatically: import your games from Lichess or Chess.com and the deviation finder shows exactly which positions you played incorrectly.
+Manually finding these deviations is tedious, you have to compare your game move-by-move against your repertoire.
+ChessAtlas's deviation finder (included with the Plus and Premium plans) does this automatically: import your games from Lichess or Chess.com and it shows exactly which positions you played incorrectly.
 Those positions get flagged for extra review.

-Caro-Kann Classical — a position where game deviations reveal memorization gaps
+Caro-Kann Classical after 4...Nf6, a position where game deviations reveal memorization gaps

 Step 5: Test Under Simulated Pressure